Italy at the Olympics: Swimming

 Italy first competed in swimming at the 1900 Games, with two swimmers in three events winning no medals.

 Athletics

 Italy first competed in athletics in 1900.
-After 121 years from first participation, Marcell Jacobs became the very first Italian athlete to win a gold medal in Men's 100 metres at the Tokyo 2020 Summer Olympics on 1 August 2021, with a time of 9"80.
+After 121 years from first participation, Marcell Jacobs became the first Italian athlete to win a gold medal in Men's 100 metres at the Tokyo 2020 Summer Olympics on 1 August 2021, with a time of 9"80.

 Cycling

 Italy first competed in cycling at the 1900 Games, with Enrico Brusoni winning a gold medal in the points race that year.
 Italy has the second-most gold medals (behind France) and third-most total medals (behind France and Great Britain) in the sport (as of the 2016 Games).

 Equestrian

 Italy competed in equestrian at the first Games in which the sport was held, in Paris 1900.
 Six riders competed, including Italy's first female Olympian (Elvira Guerra).
 Gian Giorgio Trissino won a gold medal in the high jump and a silver in the long jump.

 Overall, Italy has won the eighth-most gold medals and eighth-most total medals in the sport.